banzaicloud/istio-external-demo/README.md

     Should be 502, as it is not allowed explicitly.

-1. Check the topology of your mesh on the Backyards dashboard.
-Run:
+1. Check the topology of your mesh on the Backyards dashboard:

    ```bash
    backyards dashboard